-In response to Covid-19, we have worked hard and fast, along with suicide prevention training company Start the Conversation, to move our 90-minute training session online.
-The result is Talking about Suicide: Ten Tools, which we are delivering on Zoom on the dates listed below.
+In response to Covid-19, we have worked hard and fast, along with suicide prevention training company Start the Conversation, to move our training online.
+The result is Talking about Suicide: Ten Tools, which is a 90-minute training delivered on Zoom.
+This can be delivered to all sorts of organisations as well as to individuals.

 Talking about suicide is the best form of prevention, but fears can get in the way of us starting a conversation: